tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 Since you can work with very small amounts of Ether, you should have plenty of KETH to work with.
 Sending `0.1` at a time should suffice.
 Make a note to help refill this later for other instructors once the Kovan faucet is back up and running.

+Some students may encounter a [rare bug](https://github.com/MyCryptoHQ/MyCrypto/issues/2197) in MyCrypto where duplicate words in their mnemonic phrase causes the confirmation page to "get stuck" after selecting one of the duplicate words.
+If this occurs, simply have the student restart the "Create a New Wallet" process and generate a new mnemonic.

 Answer any questions before moving on.

 ---